maxmilton/microdoc/docs/plugins/prevnext.md

 # PrevNext Plugin

 The PrevNext plugin adds "previous" and "next" buttons to the bottom of pages to allow for faster navigation and a smoother continuous reading experience in a multi-page docs site.
+This is especially useful for users browsing your docs on mobile because the side navigation bar is hidden by behind a menu button.

 You can see it in action on the bottom of each page of these docs!

 ## Installation